Our cookies

 A foster carer’s journey

 Our foster carers tell us that fostering a dog improves their wellbeing and reduces feelings of loneliness.
-On top of that, they know that they're helping both a dog and a family to escape domestic abuse.
+On top of that, they know that they're helping both a dog and a family to take steps towards freedom from domestic abuse.

 Step 1: Application

-To help us determine a suitable foster match for you, we will initially ask you to complete an application form.
-This form gives us an overview of your experience and type of home you can offer to a foster dog.
+To help us match you with a suitable foster dog, we'll initially ask you to complete an application form.
+This form gives us an overview of your experience and the type of home you can offer to a foster dog.
 This allows us to ensure we are able to continue with your application.

-The home visit is an opportunity for you to meet a Freedom Project team member who will be able to answer any queries or concerns you have and help you decide if this volunteering opportunity is right for you.
+The home visit is also an opportunity for you to meet a member of the Freedom team who will be able to answer any queries or concerns you have, and help you decide if this volunteering opportunity is right for you.

 Step 3: References